shreyashxdxd/shreyashxdxd/README.md

 # Hey!
-This is Shreyash Dahiwale
+This is Shreyash Dahiwale.
 Software Developer || Engineer || CS Enthusiast

 I’m deeply passionate about computers and technology.
+I enjoy the process of problem solving and creative integration.
+Also I try not to geek out where no one is supposed to.
 Skills:
   * Python
   * Javascript